These Female Singers Took The Music Scene By Storm Back In The '90s

 Fair warning: You're about to enter a place of extreme '90s nostalgia.
 But we're not going to talk about Kurt Cobain or Friends or get wistful about the days of less digitally connected existence.
 Nope, this homage is dedicated to all the ladies who rocked that decade — and their way into our hearts (and eardrums) forever.

-We're talking Sarah McLachlan and Sheryl Crow.
+We're talking Sarah McLachlan and Lauryn Hill.
 Kathleen Hanna and Gwen Stefani.
-Brandy, Monica, and Melissa Etheridge.
+Brandy, Monica, and Melissa Ethridge.
 And then there's all the ladies of the Lilith Fair stage.
-The list really does just go on and on — which is why we'll be updating it every month to include more of our favourite female performers from one our favourite iconic musical periods.
+The list really does just go on and on — which is why we'll be updating it every month to include more of our favorite female performers from one our favorite iconic musical periods.
 Without further ado: Less talk.
 More music.